 Methadone is an effective treatment option for those who are addicted to any type of opioids including prescriptions such as hydrocodone, OxyContin®, Percocet® and Vicodin®, as well as heroin and fentanyl.

-How does Methadone work?
+How does a Methadone treatment program work?

 Methadone is part of a long-term and comprehensive maintenance program for opioid-dependent clients.